YiyanYang0728/phiNODE/README.md

 ## Overview

-**phiNODE** is a deep-learning framework designed to predict phage-host interactions and classify diseases using latent representations from trained model.
+**phiNODE** is a deep-learning framework designed to predict phage-host interactions and classify sample status using latent representations from trained model.

 ## Table of Contents